open/close all folders

 - Covert Pervert: Played with; since the viewers are always privy to her thoughts, it's easy for us to see that she's very perverted, but most other characters (aside from Tomoki) are unaware of how perverted she really is.

 - Desperately Craves Affection: To the point of making Brother-Sister Incest overtures, with Tomoki none too pleased.
 Also part of why she's so attached to her only real friend Yuu, besides the Homoerotic Subtext.

 - Determinator: Despite the universe doing everything it can to make her give up.

 - Don't You Dare Pity Me!: As shown in chapters 33 and 42, she does not like it when others take pity on her, as she feels patronized by this.

 - The Eeyore: She falls into bouts of self-loathing and has a lot of negative thoughts in social situations.

 - Expy/Distaff Counterpart: Downplayed very hard.
 An otaku Loser Protagonist who's a master of Dating Sims and has near-zero communication skills?
 Sounds a lot like a gender-flipped fusion of Keima Katsuragi and Tatsuhiro Satou.
 But unlike Keima, who is a loner by choice and is perfectly capable of dating real girls in much the same way as fictional ones (given enough encouragement, or coercion for that matter), or Satou, who eventually outgrew his Hikikomori ways, Tomoko repeatedly fails at socializing in real life.

 - Failure Hero/Failure Is the Only Option: Done rather well.
 She can't do anything right.
 Every time she has a goal, it's bound to fail or backfire horribly.

 - The few Throw the Dog a Bone moments she gets are usually down to luck and the kindness of others, or when she's not actually trying so hard to become popular.

-- Female Misogynist: Downplayed, but she doesn't think very highly of other girls aside from Yuu, often viewing girls who are more socially adept than her as "bitches" or "sluts".
+- Female Misogynist: Her jealously leads to a general resentment of other girls aside from Yuu, often viewing girls who are more socially adept than her as "bitches" or "sluts".